-Principal Investigator and Chief, Reproductive & Developmental Toxicology Laboratory
+Chief, Reproductive & Developmental Biology Laboratory and Principal Investigator

-The Receptor Biology Group works to identify the estrogenic responses in target cells and to evaluate the different cellular mechanisms involved in their activation.
+Kenneth Korach, Ph.D., is Chief of the Reproductive and Developmental Biology Laboratory, and leads the Reproductive Developmental Biology Group.
+The group works to identify the estrogenic responses in target cells and to evaluate the different cellular mechanisms involved in their activation.

 Environmental agents produce a variety of effects on the reproductive tract, some of which result in infertility and toxicity.
 In many cases such effects are direct and are produced by agents having estrogenic hormonal activity, but with little structural resemblance to the natural ligand.
 Mechanistically, hormonal activity is believed to be mediated through intracellular receptor proteins, although the tissues and specific responses vary, a primary response is alterations in gene transcription.
 The receptor demonstrates specific stereochemistry for endogenous compounds but appears to interact less selectively with exogenous chemicals.